Platypi/style_typescript/README.md

 **[top](#table-of-contents)**

 ## Browser Compatibility
+  - Target evergreen browsers `ie >= 11`
-  - Target modern browsers `ie >= 9`
+  - Target modern browsers `ie >= 9` if it is necessary for a project
+  - Avoid targeting older browsers `ie < 9` if at all possible

 **[top](#table-of-contents)**

 ## Files
   - All TypeScript files must have a ".ts" extension.
   - They should be all lower case, and only include letters, numbers, and periods.
   - It is OK (even recommended) to separate words with periods (e.g. `my.view.html`).
-  - All files should end in a new line.
-This is necessary for some Unix systems.
+  - **All files should end in a new line.** This is necessary for some Unix systems.

 **[top](#table-of-contents)**

 ## Indentation
   - The unit of indentation is four spaces.
   - **Never use tabs**, as this can lead to trouble when opening files in different IDEs/Text editors.
 Most text editors have a configuration option to change tabs to spaces.

 **[top](#table-of-contents)**

 ## Line Length
   - Lines must not be longer than 140 characters.
   - When a statement runs over 140 characters on a line, it should be broken up, ideally after a comma or operator.

 **[top](#table-of-contents)**